-In accordance with the policy applied for the Chief Executive Officers, the variable remuneration structure of the members of the Group Executive Committee and Management Committee, whose all members are regulated under CRD IV, is more constraining.
-The non-vested component of their variable remuneration is deferred over five years6, out of which a part over three years pro rata temporis as mentioned above and a part under a long term incentive plan which vests after five years, awarded in Société Générale shares or share equivalents5 and subject to conditions depending on the relative performance of the Société Générale share.
+In accordance with the policy applied for the Chief Executive Officers, the variable remuneration structure of the members of the Group Executive Committee and Management Committee, all members of which are regulated under CRD IV, is more constraining.
+The non-vested component of their variable remuneration is deferred over five years7, out of which a part over three years pro rata temporis as mentioned above and a part under a long term incentive plan which vests after five years, awarded in Societe Generale shares or share equivalents7 and subject to conditions depending on the relative performance of the Societe Generale share (cf 2.3.3).